 We collect prices by several means, using a several-step process designed and then refined to find accredited providers across a range of facilities: hospital, self-standing radiology center, individual physician, clinics, chains and the like, in various locales (city locations, different neighborhoods, suburban towns, etc.)

-We identify ourselves as being from a new independent consumer health-care research organization, and asking for a cash or self-pay price for these procedures.
+In our price survey interviews, we identify ourselves as being from a new independent consumer health-care research organization, and ask for a cash or self-pay price for these procedures.
 We invite detail about discounts, mandatory consultation or referral visits, and other things we might want to know.
 We seek to use a HCPCS (Healthcare Common Procedure Coding System) number when valid.
 We also use other standardized data-collection methods.

 Most places we contact have a cash or self-pay price easily available that they are able to quote.
 Those prices we have listed here.
 Sometimes respondents say they had some provision for need, a sliding scale for example, and that is also noted where available.

 When we find people who misunderstand and think that we are patients, not journalist-researchers, we seek to dispel that misunderstanding to insure that our methods were uniform.

 Jeanne Pinder, the founder of clearhealthcosts.com, called a number of providers in the New York City area in the fall of 2010 while she was researching this business concept, and misrepresented herself by telling them that she was a patient, that she had not met her deductible, and that she needed a test (in this case, a colonoscopy) and asked what it would cost if she was paying out of her own pocket (see blog post).
 This is not our policy now.